Created: 04 August 2014

 - Minor Seminary (i) Minimum 3 years for those who have completed the 10th class. (ii) Minimum 2 years for those who have completed the 12th class or equivalent. (iii) Minimum 1 year for those who have completed graduation.
-The Province has 1 minor seminary and is in the process of constructing another one in the Diocese of Jhansi, Uttar Pradesh.
+The minor seminary of the Province is in the Diocese of Jhansi, Uttar Pradesh.

 - A year of Spiritual Orientation

 - Study of Philosophy lasting three years, during which the student obtains a graduation from a secular university too.
 The Society has its own Philosophy Seminary for all the provinces together.

 - A year of intensive training in pastoral life in the mission field, away from studies.
 This year helps the student to have a self evaluation and to decide about the future, as he would have passed from adolescence to manhood.

 - After this year, before commencing the study of theology, the student is inducted into the Society as a temporary member, which will be renewed every year until the perpetual promise and is given cassock.

 - Theology course lasting seven semesters (3.5 years).
 At the end of theology course, he makes his permanent commitment to the Soceity and is ordained a deacon.
 The Society has its own theology seminary for all the provinces together.

 - Diaconate Ministry and Ordination to Priesthood: The newly ordained deacons are sent to the missions to directly involve in the pastoral ministry for a period of 5 to 6 months.
 This helps them to equip themselves with practical skills in taking care of the missions.
 At the end of the pastoral ministry they are ordained priests.